po1sigala/live/01-Class-Content/02-Advanced-CSS-dev/README.md

 ## Overview:

-More and more users are browsing the web from a mobile device, which changes how developers think about layouts and design.
-Advanced CSS features like media queries and flexbox make it easier to accommodate multiple screen sizes and build apps with a mobile-first mindset.
+More and more users are browsing the web from a mobile device, which has changed how developers think about layout and design.
+Advanced CSS features like media queries and flexbox make it easier to accommodate multiple screen sizes and to build apps with a mobile-first mindset.

-Similarly, website design has evolved to include many niceties that users now take for granted, things like animated hover effects, rounded corners, and shadows.
-In the old days of the web, these tricks would have required some hacky workarounds or even JavaScript logic, but newer CSS properties have simplified their implementation.
+Similarly, website design has evolved to include many niceties that users now take for granted, such as animated hover effects, rounded corners, and shadows.
+In the old days of the web, these tricks would have required some complex workarounds or even JavaScript, but newer CSS properties have simplified their implementation.

 ## Key Topics

+The following topics will be covered in this unit:

 * Media queries
 * Flexbox
 * Responsive design
 * CSS resets
 * Pseudo-classes
 * Pseudo-elements
 * Transitions
 * Typography
 * CSS variables
 * Advanced box styling
 * Advanced CSS selectors

-## Comprehension Check

-You will be employer-ready if you can answer the following questions:

-1. What is a Git merge conflict and how do you resolve it?

-2. What are media queries and how do they work?

-3. What CSS techniques can be used to customize form elements?

 ## Learning Objectives

-You will be employer-competitive if you are able to:
+You will be employer-ready if you are able to:

 * Implement a flexbox layout for a responsive design